Xichang Sichuan, China Travel Guide

 Small jars of local chili oil, Sichuan peppercorns, or broad bean paste for a culinary souvenir.

-Make sure you have enough time to explore the marketplaces, as they offer a atmosphere and many discoveries.
+Make sure you have enough time to look around the marketplaces, as they offer a atmosphere and many discoveries.
 Be open to finding unexpected treasures and engaging with local vendors.